pyomeca/ezc3d/doc/paper/paper.md

 Moreover, thanks to the absence of external library requirements that could change at any time, `ezc3d` will remain available on all major OS, namely Windows, Linux and Mac.

 By nature biomechanics data are matrix-based data.
-An in-house ($\leftarrow$ ca revient trop a mon gout) linear algebra solution was therefore developed to store and manipulate such data.
+An in-house linear algebra solution was therefore developed to store and manipulate such data.
 Our solution will, however, never be as effective as those from dedicated linear algebra libraries.
 Hence, thanks to the highly effective `Eigen` linear algebra library [@eigenweb], a fast accessor module is also available.